CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 For example, every maximum field length in the database must be properly reflected in the database entities, enforced in the data validation code, and honored in the synthetic data generators.
 This can certainly be done with hand-written code but is error prone and requires developer time to write/modify the code and review the associated PR.

+*Note: Code examples in this document are taken from proof of concept work performed the `brianburton/dcgeo-186-entities-dsl` branch of th BFD repo.
+The code in that branch is functional but incomplete but provided insight into the issues involved in following this recommendation.*

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution